Automattic/mongoose/docs/migrating_to_6.md

 await Test.findOne().populate('parents');
 ```

-<h2 id="mongodb-drivers-new-url-parser-incompatible-with-some-npm-packages"><a href="#mongodb-drivers-new-url-parser-incompatible-with-some-npm-packages">MongoDB Driver's New URL Parser Incompatible with Some npm Packages</a></h2>
+## MongoDB Driver's New URL Parser Incompatible with Some npm Packages {#mongodb-drivers-new-url-parser-incompatible-with-some-npm-packages}

 The MongoDB Node driver version that Mongoose 6 uses relies on a [URL parser module](https://npmjs.com/package/whatwg-url) that has several known compatibility issues with other npm packages.
 This can lead to errors like `Invalid URL: mongodb+srv://username:password@development.xyz.mongodb.net/abc` if you use one of the incompatible packages.